alfonsoalba/web/_posts/2020-10-19-youtube-dl-using-docker.md

      chmod a+rx /usr/local/bin/youtube-dl
 ```

-The next step is to install the depencies that we will need to run the script:
+The next step is to install the dependencies that we will need to run the script:
 * `curl` to actually download the script
 * `ffmpeg` if we want to use certain options of `youtube-dl`